GridProtectionAlliance/PTPSync/README.md

 #### Windows Time Precision

 Windows socket options do not currently support [SO_TIMESTAMPING](https://www.kernel.org/doc/Documentation/networking/timestamping.txt) and the PTP engine compiled for PTPSync was configured so that it would not be dependent upon externally installed libraries, e.g., PCAP.
-Consequently this may affect the maximum possible time synchronization accuracy available when using this service.
-It is expected that properly configured deployments will see clock synchronization accuracy commonly within the range of a few microseconds or better, but results will vary based on a variety of environmental conditions.
+Consequently, this may affect the maximum possible time synchronization accuracy available when using this service.
+It is expected that properly configured deployments will see clock synchronization accuracy within the range of a few microseconds or better, but results will vary based on a variety of environmental conditions.
 Regardless, an improvement in accuracy as compared to NTP is expected.
 You can use the [`w32tm /stripchart /computer:<other>`](https://docs.microsoft.com/en-us/windows-server/networking/windows-time-service/windows-time-service-tools-and-settings) command to measure time variance between the current machine and another.

 > On systems running Windows older than Windows Server 2012 R2 / Windows 8, the API calls used to retrieve local clock time may only pickup time changes every 15 milliseconds, regardless of local clock accuracy.